TL;DR

 The task

 You finally have a product worth recommending — a course, a SaaS, a digital download — and you want to launch an affiliate program.
 You have a shortlist of 30-50 creators in your niche who already talk about adjacent products.
 You want each of them to get a real invite that names why their audience would actually buy, what commission they earn, what the cookie window is, and how soon they get paid.
 Not a forwarded “join our affiliate program” link.
-The first 20 affiliates set the tone for the next 200, so the recruiting packet has to feel like you wrote it.
+The first 20 affiliates set the tone for the next 200, so the recruiting packet has to read like you wrote it by hand.

 When this is the right job for AI

-- You already have a product, a checkout, and an affiliate tracking tool (Rewardful, FirstPromoter, LemonSqueezy affiliates, or similar).
+- You already have a product, a checkout, and an affiliate tracking tool installed (Rewardful, FirstPromoter, or Lemon Squeezy’s built-in affiliates).

 - You can list 5 specific creators by name with one reason each why their audience overlaps yours.